espeak-ng/espeak-ng/README.md

 is for 64-bit Debian/Ubuntu releases that use the multi-arch package structure -- that is, Debian Wheezy or later).

-You can find out where espeak is installed to on your system if you already have an espeak install by running:
+You can find out where espeak-ng is installed to on your system if you already have an espeak-ng install by running:

-    $ find /usr/lib | grep libespeak
+    $ find /usr/lib | grep libespeak-ng

 ## Building Voices